14 kilometres,Ming brick,still standing.

 Ninety minutes.

 Fourteen kilometres at an unhurried pace is about ninety minutes.
 Mostly empty in late afternoon.
-Watchtowers every 120 metres; we'd stop you at three, North-East, North-West and the moat overlook at sunset.
+Watchtowers every 120 metres; we stop you at three: North-East corner, North-West corner, and the moat overlook at sunset.
+Each stop is signed in Chinese and English with the history of that section.

 Down for dinner